jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 No. A king doesn't explain himself to subjects.

 The moment I justify myself to them, argue my case as if they have standing to judge me, I've already surrendered what they're trying to take.
+Kings cannot be put on trial by subjects.
 Parliament already exists.
 The commoners already have their say.
 But they want to control the money.
 They want to control the army.

 I am their king.
 Chosen by God, and given the duties of God.
 The people have their duty to follow.
 The realm survived Vikings, Picts, Scots.
 It will survive these rebels too.